anhthu-vu/Parallel_Programming_GPU/README.md

 # Parallel_Programming_GPU
-This repository contains the mini project that I have done during the Parallel Programming on GPU course in M2A program at Sorbonne Université.
+This repository contains a mini project that I have done during the Parallel Programming on GPU course in M2A program at Sorbonne Université.